-Open fire means any outdoor fire or outdoor smoke producing process for which air contaminates are emitted directly in to the outdoor atmosphere.
+Open fire means any outdoor fire or outdoor smoke producing process for which air contaminants are emitted directly into the outdoor atmosphere.
 Open fires include burning in barrels or modified barrels.
 Open fires do not include burning in outdoor furnaces or boilers that are used to heat buildings when the devices are actually used for such purpose.

 New York State Department of Environmental Conservation Fire Towns

 In order to protect the northern forests and woodlands in Oneida and Herkimer Counties, the New York State Department of Environmental Conservation has designated a number of northern townships as DEC Fire Towns.
 Residents in DEC Fire Towns are required to obtain a permit from NYS DEC Rangers for any open burning fires except cooking, warmth and camp fires.